saadeghi/daisyui/src/docs/src/routes/components/checkbox.svelte.md

 ---
 title: Checkbox
-desc: Checkboxs are used to select or deselect a value.
+desc: Checkboxes are used to select or deselect a value.
 published: true
 ---